 How I Started Writing

-Like most writers, I was not a child-writer (you know children who start writing beautiful – or shitty – stories from an early age.)
-Though I did love reading, or to be more specific stories.
-Cinderella was my favorite, and because of being left unattended due to my parents failing marriage, I used to think that I was living Cinderella’s life.
-Of course, the difference was that my parents were alive (lucky me!)
+Unlike most writers, I was not a child-writer (children who start writing beautiful – or shitty – stories from an early age.)
+Though I did love reading, or to be more specific, I loved stories.
+Cinderella was my ultimate favorite, not because she ends up being a princess but because, unfortunately, I was able to relate to the first half of her life more than I can still relate to anything else.
+I belong to a dysfunctional family and suffered from dysthymia from a very early age so I knew how being unloved and unwanted felt.
+I used to think that I was living in Cinderella’s life.

-I used to spend almost all my time in pretend worlds (which now I know are called fictional worlds.)
-I use to line up all my dolls and bears and other toys upon returning from school and pretended to teach them whatever I learned in my classes that day or play house-house with my dolls and barbies and used to treat my 1.5-acre tree-covered property as a long forgotten island where I lived alone.
+I used to spend almost all my time in pretend worlds.
+I used to line up all my dolls and bears and other toys upon returning from school and pretended to teach them whatever I learned in my classes that day or play with my dolls and barbies cooking food with my kitchen sets and feeding my deal mute friends.
+I was an introvert and was scared of letting people in my life openly so I have barely any friends.
+Not to mention, I had no best friend.
+So, I used to pretend that my 1.5-acre tree-covered property was a long-forgotten island where I lived alone.
+My father was either busy with his business, or friends or drinking and my mother with her special friends, so you see I had a lot of time to myself as I was barely ever in their company.

 So I knew that I loved stories and books (and movies), but I found out that I wanted to be a writer on a very special day.
 I was in 6th grade and as per my school’s curriculum, we had our 1st ever library period in the very first week of starting of that school year.
 I was completely mesmerized because my school library was very different than my local library – it was my school library (you know!
 SCHOOL LIBRARY!)